vives-ai-edge/workshop/README.md

 ## Raspberry Pi OS image

-This workshop is optimised to run on a Raspberry Pi 400 or any other Raspberry Pi 4 device.
+This workshop is optimised to run on a [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) or any other [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) device.
 Make sure to install the 64-bit Raspberry OS (Buster version from 2021.05.07).
 The image can be downloaded [here](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-05-28/2021-05-07-raspios-buster-arm64.zip).
-Use Win32DiskImager or BalenaEtcher to flash the SD card.
+Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/), [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/) or [BalenaEtcher](https://www.balena.io/etcher/) to flash the SD card.
-Change the keyboard layout to your preference, in the workshop case: French.
+Change the keyboard layout to your preference, in the workshop case: `French` (azerty).

 ## Install software packages